optakt/optakt.github.io/content/knowledge/flow.md

 - `LockedTokens`
 - `StakingProxy`

-These contracts are described in more detail [here](../cadence/contracts/flow_contracts.md).
+These contracts are described in more detail in the [Cadence document](cadence.md#flow-contracts).

 ## Flow Virtual Machine